Medical Negligence Claims Case Studies

 Case Study 2

 He was seen by a nurse who failed to carry out a peak expiry flow rate measurement, contrary to the hospital protocol, and who did not put him on a nebuliser.
-He had been advised by the nurse that he needed to be referred to his GP and that she was not able to make a diagnosis and treat his presentation, but upon returning home he suffered an acute asthma attack and died before an ambulance arrived.
+He had been advised by the nurse that he needed to be referred to his GP and that she was not able to make a diagnosis and treat his presentation but, upon returning home, he suffered an acute asthma attack and died before an ambulance arrived.

 We obtained a positive report on liability from a Consultant Respiratory Physician, and a Care Expert’s report to calculate the loss of the deceased’s services to his widow.
 Her financial dependency based on his loss of earnings was also calculated.